We speak multiple languages :

 Are there payment plans for tooth extractions?

-Yes, at Franklin Dental Care, we offer flexible payment plans to help make the tooth extraction cost more manageable.
+Yes, at Fort McMurray Care, we offer flexible payment plans to help make the tooth extraction cost more manageable.

 Can the cost of tooth extraction be covered by insurance?